-4. Put the alignment rod into a tool holder.

-Put the tool holder into the fork so that the groove in the tool holder slides into the fork.
-Don't rest the tool holder on top of the fork.
+- 4. Put the alignment rod into a tool holder. - Put the tool holder into the fork so that the groove in the tool holder slides into the fork, and so that the drive slot aligns with the dog.
+Don't rest the tool holder on top of the fork. - 6.
+Put a machinist's square on the machine table.